inputsh/awesome-linux/README.md

 * [ScudCloud](https://github.com/raelgc/scudcloud/) - Slack client with additional features (compared to the original Slack client).
 * [Whatever](https://github.com/CellarD0-0r/whatever) - Evernote client based on the web version.

-To add new content to this section, please refer to the `CONTRIBUTING.md` file.

 #### Package management and creation tools

 Distro-oriented: